-- Any additional information pertaining to the rating examples must be disclosed under the Classification Treatment section of the template with detailed description for each affected rating example. - In order for FSCO to consider a non-standard insurer's competitive position in the non-standard market, the insurer is encouraged to provide in its filing its average premium comparison, based on the various risk portfolios, to the average premium of the Facility Association and the insurer's non-standard competitors.
-Additional information with respect to any observed anti-selection, or the insurer's ability to control growth, or any other observed volatility in the non-standard market must be provided for consideration by FSCO in the filing. - Two template files (in Excel) are available on FSCO's website (Filing Guidelines for Automobile Insurance).
+• Any additional information pertaining to the rating examples must be disclosed under the Classification Treatment section of the template with detailed description for each affected rating example.

+In order for FSCO to consider a non-standard insurer's competitive position in the non-standard market, the insurer is encouraged to provide in its filing its average premium comparison, based on the various risk portfolios, to the average premium of the Facility Association and the insurer's non-standard competitors.
+Additional information with respect to any observed antiselection, or the insurer's ability to control growth, or any other observed volatility in the nonstandard market must be provided for consideration by FSCO in the filing.